-For the last statement, under the condition that two of $p,q,r$ are $+1$ and the rest is $-1$, the eight $\epsilon_{i,n}$ have four $+1$ and four $-1$ as coefficients, and thus we obtain the bound. \end{proof}
+For the last statement, under the condition that two of $p,q,r$ are $+1$ and the other one is $-1$, the eight $\epsilon_{i,n}$ have four $+1$'s and four $-1$'s as coefficients, and thus we obtain the desired bound. \end{proof}